jasur-rasulov/Transfermarkt/README.md

 ### Cleaning

-Note that dataframe entries are given as _"-"_ when "not applicable" and _"?"_ when unknown.
-Entries under the `Fee` label can include:
+Note that entries are recorded as _"-"_ when "not applicable" and _"?"_ when unknown.
+Non-numeric entries under the `Fee` label include:

 * _Loan_
 * _Loan fee:_ + Amount
 * _End of loan_ + Date
 * _Free transfer_

-An example cleaning with R is included in `src`.
+### Examples

+Example R scripts to tidy and analyze the data are included in `src`.
+The resulting images are included in `figure`.

 ## Source